Load Chart

 • Smooth and efficient crane operator experience.

-Significant improvements in lift-off situations with Cranemaster
+Significant Dynamic Load Reduction in Lift-off Situations with Cranemaster

 The dynamic amplification factor (DAF) resulting from wave induced movements may be very high even for small wave heights.
 A Cranemaster® shock absorber mounted between the hook and the load will reduce the dynamic load at lift-off, and thus the DAF.
 The DAF is typically reduced to 1.3 or below for sea states up to Hs = 2.0-2.5 m.